 - IPSE is much, much more than just tax insurance.
 As a not-for-profit representative body IPSE works hard on your behalf to make your life as an independent professional much easier and make sure that your way of working is recognised and welcomed.

-- IPSE also gives you access to many other benefits such as the money-saving IPSE Advantages and vital business templates
+- IPSE also gives you access to many other benefits such as the money-saving IPSE Rewards and vital business templates

 - Oh, and check what's really on offer from others - often the cover isn't quite what it seems and there's an excess to pay if you make a claim.
 This usually costs more than IPSE Plus membership!

 HMRC can launch a tax investigation at any time, even if you are not currently trading, and they can look back retrospectively at six years of a company’s history and returns.
 There is some speculation that the Revenue will soon be looking at ways to recoup losses incurred by providing the various financial packages offered to support people and businesses through the coronavirus pandemic.
 Your IPSE Membership ensures that, if this happens, we have you covered.

 You'll also still have access to all the other great benefits IPSE membership offers you.
 You can find out more about that here.